What Parents and Teens Should Know about Pharm Parties

 - Remain vigilant in observing your teen for signs of drug abuse, such as depression, change in appetite, irritability, or sudden withdrawal from friends and activities.

 To be sure, keeping prescription medications away from your teenagers at home can be a tall order.
-Because of the prevalence of medicine cabinet drug abuse in America and the calamitous effects of the unauthorized use of these meds, it is vital that parents take this issue seriously to protect their teens from succumbing to substance abuse.
+Because of the prevalence of medicine cabinet drug abuse in America and the calamitous effects of the unauthorized use of these medications, it is vital that parents take this issue seriously to protect their teens from succumbing to substance abuse.